vlshyna/charity-growth-project/README.md

 > An end-to-end growth and digital development project for a charity foundation dedicated to rescuing and caring for horses.

+<b>The overall goal</b> is to help the foundation build a stronger and more sustainable digital presence and explore ways to increase awareness, engagement, and donations.

 The project combines data analytics, social media strategy, marketing, experimentation, web development, and AI-powered tools to explore how a small charity can strengthen its digital presence, reach more people, and ultimately increase its ability to receive support.

----

-## 🎯 Project Goal

-The overall goal is to help the foundation build a stronger and more sustainable digital presence and explore ways to increase awareness, engagement, and donations.

-> The project follows a data-driven approach:
-> Data → Insights → Decisions → Action → Measurement → Iteration

-Rather than implementing changes based only on assumptions, the project aims to:

-- understand the foundation's current situation;
-- collect and analyze relevant data;
-- identify the main problems and opportunities;
-- formulate and test hypotheses;
-- implement solutions;
-- measure their impact;
-- iterate based on the results.

----

 ## 🐎 About the Foundation